Want to Install Elementary OS? 8 Reasons Why You Should!

-This makes Elementary OS instantly recognizable.
-This also makes the entire project easier to explain and recommend to others.
+It also makes the entire project easier to explain and recommend to others.

-2. It’s Easy to Learn
+2. elementaryOS Is Easy to Learn

-Elementary OS is simple.
+elementary OS is simple.
 When you fire up the desktop for the first time, it takes mere seconds to figure everything out.
 You launch applications from the menu in the top-left corner labeled Applications.
 When you do, they appear in the dock at the bottom, where you can also save your favorites.

 Indicators in the top-right let you tweak volume, Wi-Fi, Bluetooth, and power settings.
 There you can also check notifications and restart your computer.
 At the top of the screen, you will find the date and time.

-3. Its Interface Is Consistent
+3. The Interface Is Consistent

 Consistency.
 Consistency.
 Consistency.
-When you open up an app in Elementary OS, it looks and works similarly to the one you opened before.
+When you open up an app in elementary OS, it looks and works similarly to the one you opened before.
 That’s because the team has not only established clear design guidelines , but it sticks to them.

-4. It Has Few Distractions
+4. elementary OS Has Few Distractions

-I don’t have that problem with Elementary OS.
+I don’t have that problem with elementary OS.
 There are two (inherently subjective) reasons for this: